Custom Grad Portrait and a Commemorative Wreath

 So I'll tell you what I did and then I'll show you a mess of pictures 🌝

-I brushed on a layer of Mod Podge and laid my print on top and smoothed it out as best as I could and then left it alone to dry (when I make another one, I'll roll my print up from top to bottom and apply it a little at a time, unrolling as I go and pressing to get the bubbles out).
+When I make another one, I'll roll my print up from top to bottom and apply it a little at a time, unrolling as I go and pressing to get the bubbles out.
 Aren't you happy you can learn from my rookie mistakes?!

 Once that dried I flipped it over and using a craft knife I cut off the excess paper that was hanging over the edges of my wood.
 The wood acted as a guide for cutting.
 Simple enough.